janheuer/here-and-there-agda/README.md

 This repository implements the logic of here-and-there as the logical foundations of Answer Set Programming (ASP).

-The current implementation aims to prove that logic programs provide a normal form for arbitrary theories in the logic of here-and-there.
+The current implementation proves that logic programs provide a normal form for arbitrary theories in the logic of here-and-there, i.e. every theory is equivalent to a logic program in the logic of here-and-there.
 To do so parts of the following two papers are implemented:

 \[CabalarFerraris2007\]